 Where do I get an application?

-Visit the “Apply” page on our website.
-You will be able to access the full application and instructions.
+Visit www.collegehorizons.org/apply on our website.
+You will be able to access all application links and read our eligibility requirements.

 I am having trouble accessing the application.

 The application must be accessed using either a computer with an internet connection or a mobile device.
 If you are having trouble viewing the form on a computer, try accessing it using a different browser.

 I'm having trouble submitting my application.
 What if my Verified e-signature isn't working?

 If you have trouble verifying your required e-signature or submitting your application, please see our CH E-Signature Instructions.